 In Ghana an institution based retrospective study of diagnosed prostate cancer involving 512 cases conducted by researchers at the Kwame Nkrumah University of Science and Technology suggests that 95% of diagnosed Prostate Cancer was in men older than 50 yrs.
 One weakness of this study was the lack of data on stages of diagnosed cases.
 Another population based study funded by the NIH shown a that using a PSA > 2.5 ng/ml yielded a 7% screening positive rate whilst using a > 4 ng/ml yielded 6.3% positive.
 This appears much higher than similar aged US cohorts however when one considers that US populations tend to be highly screened and as such lower rates would be expected.
 A Missouri cohort of black males also yielded a positivity rate of 5.4%.
 While it is definitely clear that prostate cancer risk is higher in men of African descent both on the continent of Africa and in the diaspora there is not enough research data to make any strong recommendations on different screening modalities according to USPSTF.
 Also men with history of prostate cancer in a close relative before age 55 years are also considered high risk for prostate cancer.

 There is clearly a need for more research on prostate cancer screening among men of African descent to help fill the knowledge gaps on the benefits of screening.
 In the interim it is definitely prudent that appropriate individuals specifically men of African descent and those with a positive family history need to have discussions on the potential benefits and harms of screening.
+Routine screening based only on age in men could be more harmful to some men especially if they have no family history and and not of African descent.
+In men of African descent we would need more studies to guide us on whether to screen or not to screen.
 Any screening programs in these populations should be structured as pilot projects to obtain more data on the risk vrs benefits of screening.
+Anyone who decides to get screened must be aware that the benefits in life-expectancy may be very small and come at the expense of risk of reduction quality of live from potential problems related to increased medical procedures.

 At this time based on current research conversations about screening for prostate cancer have to be very nuanced to ensure we are getting the most out of our doctors visits.
 In Ghana based on the limited data available the most benefits to screening may be for men older than 50 years of age.
 This age cut off could be adjusted for individuals with family history especially if the family member is diagnosed before age 55 years.
 This is based on studies that suggest that individuals with a father or grandfather with history of prostate cancer cases have a 30% increased risk of prostate cancer compared to those without family history.